Skip to content

 neuroshard --help

-# Test without running (shows GPU detection)
+# Test GPU detection

-python -c "import torch; print(f'CUDA: {torch.cuda.is_available()}')"
+python -c "import torch; print(f'CUDA: {torch.cuda.is_available()}, MPS: {torch.backends.mps.is_available() if hasattr(torch.backends, \"mps\") else False}')"

 Platform-Specific Notes